victortp/auto-bombcrypto/docs/en.md

 - As it is an image based tool, keep the browser window visible at all times
 - To stop it, just press `ctrl + c` in the command prompt/terminal

+## 🤖 Multiple accounts

+To use multiple accounts, open the browsers, go to the bombcrypto page and leave the metamask authenticated.
+The tool will identify the presence of multiple accounts.

 ## ⚙️ Tweaks

 You can change the tool's behavior by changing the following variables in the `main.py` file: